Saturday, July 29, 2017

 Still Got It!

-But before you start sending me sympathy cards or worrying about my health, let me assure you: it wasn’t intentional.
-And it wasn't a human foot, thank goodness, though I think I might have preferred that at this point.
+Before you send flowers or start a GoFundMe for my reconstructive surgery, let me clarify—it wasn’t intentional.
+And it wasn’t a human foot, thank heavens, although honestly, I might have preferred that at this point.

 Please leave a comment below.
 I love hearing from you.